slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-1.md

 And so, reluctantly, she stayed behind.
 I went.

 After about twenty minutes, they brought me back.
 The man who had taken me returned with the healer.
-He was a short, middle-aged man—maybe in his 40s or 50s—who looked Uzbek or perhaps Tajik.
+He was a short, middle-aged man—maybe in his 40s, 50s—who looked Uzbek, maybe Tajik.

 The healer looked at my mom and said, "Sorry.
 I couldn’t.
 I don’t know how to.
 I couldn’t help your son.
 I don’t know how to fix it."
 That was it.
 He didn’t accept payment.
 "I couldn’t heal him.
 I can’t."